College Football Playoff rankings predictions: Top 25 projections for Week 12 | NCAA.com

 - Memphis (8-1): The Tigers were off in Week 11, with a road trip to Houston next.

-- Boise State*: The Broncos could use the AAC beating itself up to strengthen their New Year's Six hopes.
+- Boise State (8-1): The Broncos could use the AAC beating itself up to strengthen their New Year's Six hopes.
+Boise State needed overtime to get by Wyoming.

 - Texas (6-3): It's a messy situation after Baylor and OU in the Big 12 standings.